adrian1970CH/esphome-lvgl/README.md

 api_encryption_key: "your-32-character-encryption-key"
 ota_password: "your-ota-update-password"
 ```
-Edit code to match your temperature sensor! (around #639 to #642 line numbers)
+Edit the code to match your temperature sensor!
+(from line #639 to #642)
 ```yaml
 sensor:
   - platform: homeassistant